The Wisdom of Defenses

 I suspect that most of us do something similar in an attempt to manage conflict.
 Any planet can be utilized as a defense against any other planet if that other planet is bound up with experiences that are painful or frightening.
 Like a bird furiously flapping its wings to escape the jaws of a leaping wolf, planetary functions shift into hyper mode—compensatory overfunctioning—to ward off experiences that threaten annihilation.
 The very chronicity of these defensive postures paradoxically allow for control and stability, thereby enabling a slower, dose by dose working through and integration of the painful, threatening experience.

 I can provide another example from my own chart.
 My well-known opposition to reincarnational astrology is a reaction to the pretension of omniscience that resides at its core.
 I bristle at the unwillingness of its proponents to acknowledge the limitations of their knowledge in the face of an ineffable mystery—how karma is reflected in the horoscope.
 I associate such pretension with hubris and, ultimately, with deceit.
-Hubris, it seems to me, is a defense against dealing with real emotional pain—pain that originates in an unfathomable, bottomless void beyond our control and beyond the light of our intellectual formulations.
+Hubris, it seems to me, is a defense against dealing with real emotional pain that often originates in experiences beyond our control and beyond the light of our intellectual formulations.
 We cannot avoid it by explaining it away with half-baked ideas, fantasy, and flights of the imagination.

 That I grew up with an alcoholic mother who refused to admit her drunkenness (and pain), and a father and sister who refused to admit it, too, sensitized me to deceit and its companion, denial, in ways that make it difficult for me to respond with neutrality whenever I think I encounter it.
-I say think because I’m certain that on at least some occasions I confuse deceit/denial with fallacious reasoning, misguided idealism, or some other less virulent disposition.
+I say think because I’m certain that on at least some occasions I presume deceit/denial when the other person is merely engaging in fallacious reasoning, misguided idealism, or some other less virulent disposition.

 On such occasions, my Moon opposition Mars is activated; old emotional pain (Moon Sag in the 8th) is triggered, to which I respond with Mars in Gemini anger—a guided missive at the heart of the offending ideas.
 Mars is my defense against experiences that stir lunar memories of deceit and denial.